How many times have you seen the spinning beachball lately while browsing Safari on your Mac?

 If you’re on an older version, your window will look something like this, displaying the version of OS X you’re running:

-If you’re already on Sierra or High Sierra, it will look like this instead:
+If you’re already on macOS Mojave, it will look like this instead:

-If you aren’t on macOS Sierra or macOS High Sierra, then open the App Store from Finder, and navigate to updates.
+If you aren’t on the latest macOS yet, open the App Store from Finder, and navigate to updates.
 There will be at least one software update available, which you can expand.
 This will show you the update for Safari, which you can update separately or with any other updates you may have available.

 Issues Related to your Network or Computer

 You might argue that the problems inside Safari are simpler to deal with, but sometimes it’s surprising that Safari isn’t necessarily the “culprit”.
 Your network can have a significant impact on Safari’s performance.